lamdu/hypertypes/README.md

 Unlike the original DTALC paper which isn't suitable for mutually recursive ASTs, in `hypertypes` one would have to declare an explicit expression type for each expression type for use as `App`'s `expr` type parameter.
 Similarly, `multirec`'s DTALC variant also requires explicitly declaring type indices.

-While it is possible to declare ASTs as `newtype`s wrapping `Sum`s and `Product`s of existing terms and deriving all the instances via `GeneralizedNewtypeDeriving`, our usage and examples declare types in the straight forward way, with named data constructors, as we think results in more readable and performant code.
+While it is possible to declare ASTs as `newtype`s wrapping `:+:`s of existing terms and deriving all the instances via `GeneralizedNewtypeDeriving`, our usage and examples declare types in the straight forward way, with named data constructors, as we think results in more readable and performant code.

 ### bound